Are you a published author looking to expand your reach? Find out how Living With Retirement can help you. <Find Out More Here>

 “Yer not very talkative, are ya?”

-“Oh I can be talkative, as long as it ain’t about my personal business.”
+“Oh, I can be talkative, as long as it ain’t about my personal business.”

-The cook was smart enough to know when to stop prying and since he hadn’t had an out of town customer for some time he was eager to continue the conversation, so he changed the subject.
+The cook was smart enough to know when to stop prying, and since he hadn’t had an out-of-town customer for some time, he was eager to continue the conversation.
+So he changed the subject.
 “I’ve been cookin’ here for close to twenty years through fat and lean, and right now, things are mighty lean.
 Been that way for quite a spell.
 We get more than our share of undesirable types coming through these days.
-I’ve a good eye for em’ and I’d say you’re not the type.”
+I’ve a good eye for 'em, and I’d say you’re not the type.”

 “Now there,” remarked the cook.
 “That’s exactly what I’m talkin’ about.
 Those Mason boys are nothing but trouble.
 Been here for a couple months now stirring things up.
 It’s a genuine shame the way they treat that kid.
 No better than a dog I tell you.”